City-class mine countermeasures vessel: Construction

 In July 2024, it was reported that the first mine countermeasures vessel, Oostende, had begun its sea trials.

 In November 2024 it was reported that operational qualification of the drone toolbox is planned to start during the first half of 2025.

+In March 2026 it was reported that the first mine countermeasures toolbox had been delivered to Belgium and the Netherlands.
+This paves the way for the next phase of testing and familiarisation of the systems.

 Equipment

 Mission bay

 The deployment system for the RHIB and the unmanned surface vessel was developed by Naval Group.
 The mission bay is to be equipped with the "Launch and recovery system"(LARS).

 Drones

 Surface vessels

-The ECA Group INSPECTOR 125 unmanned surface vessel was ordered to be a centerpiece of the system.
+The ECA Group INSPECTOR 125 unmanned surface vessel (USV) was ordered to be a centerpiece of the system.
 It has a low signature (magnetic and acoustic) which would prevent a mine from being triggered.
 The vessel is also designed to be unsinkable.
 Its mission is focused on communications and deployment of the drones.
-This vessel can be deployed from the mission bay by a handling system.
+The function of these drones can range from explosive weapon detection to explosive weapon identification.
+The USV can be deployed from the mission bay by a handling system.